Infected Blood Inquiry

 What is the Infected Blood Inquiry?

-The final report will be published on 20 May 2024 on the Infected Blood Inquiry website.
+Read the final report on the Infected Blood Inquiry website.

 Our commitment to supporting the inquiry

 We committed at the outset to do all we could to assist the Infected Blood Inquiry in its search for truth and justice for all, with frankness and transparency.
-It has been moving and humbling to hear and read the evidence of the Infected and Affected.
+It was moving and humbling to hear and read the evidence of the Infected and Affected.

 We have heard, and continue to recognise the hurt, pain and suffering of the Infected and Affected.
 We have apologised unreservedly for any respect in which it is found that the blood services of the past, or the blood they supplied, was the cause of suffering to any person.